• Skip to primary navigation

 Equipment

-If you are going to be making the fish fingers in an air-fryer, I’d highly recommend this air-fryer oven.
-It comes with three shelves, meaning you can cook more food at once.
-On the other hand, if you are going to be baking the fish fingers in the oven you will need a large baking tray.
+If you are going to be making the fish fingers in an air-fryer, I'd highly recommend an air-fryer oven.
+The one I have has three shelves, meaning you can cook more food at once.
+You could also use an air-fryer with a basket, but you may have to cook the fish fingers in batches.

-In both instances, I would recommend lining your trays with baking parchment to prevent the fish fingers from sticking to the tray.
+I would recommend lining your trays with baking parchment to prevent the fish fingers from sticking to the tray.

 For coating the fish fingers you will need three shallow bowls to hold the coating ingredients.

 And for the tartare sauce, you will need a small mixing bowl.
-These are handy because they stack inside one another, and they also have lids which means you can use them as storage bowls too.

 Ingredients